-add a value assertion to check if value reported for such fact follows the allowed pattern/subset of values26 (such assertion would list all allowed combinations27), apply the Extensible Enumerations (as described in the introduction) and allow for duplicated facts28 in an instance document i.e. the fact would be reported one or more time29 with different member QNames for example:
+1. add a value assertion to check if value reported for such fact follows the allowed pattern/subset of values28 (such assertion would list all allowed combinations29),

-26 It is also possible to check such patterns on XML Schema level however all validations in Solvency II XBRL taxonomy are preferably defined as XBRL Formula assertions (to benefit from such features as labels, etc.).
+28 It is also possible to check such patterns on XML Schema level however all validations in EIOPA XBRL taxonomies are preferably defined as XBRL Formula assertions (to benefit from such features as labels, etc.).